 - In some cases, it may be important to release information concerning a complaint or investigation to the public.
-Such disclosure may be necessary when partial information, inaccurate information or unfounded rumours have been made public and, for that reason, may be warranted by the need to maintain public confidence in the fairness of the electoral process.
+Such disclosure may be necessary when, for example, partial information, inaccurate information or unfounded rumours have been made public and, for that reason, may be warranted by the need to maintain public confidence in the fairness of the electoral process.

 Communicating with Complainants

-- The organization supporting the Commissioner generally communicates in writing with complainants to acknowledge receipt of their complaint, to obtain information from them and to notify them of the outcome of their complaint.
+- The Commissioner’s personnel generally communicates in writing with complainants to acknowledge receipt of their complaint, to obtain information from them and to notify them of the outcome of their complaint.
 Complainants may be invited to provide any documentation in support of their complaint or to attend an interview.

-- When a file has been closed, complainants are notified.
-At that time, they are informed of conclusions reached.
+- Generally, when a file has been closed, complainants are notified and are informed of conclusions reached.
 They are also informed whether a compliance agreement was entered into, an undertaking accepted, a notice of violation issued with an AMP imposed, or charges laid, or whether the case went to trial and what the outcome was.

 Communicating with the Subjects of a Complaint

-- For any investigation begun after October 1st, 2014, subsection 510(2) of the Act requires, as indicated above, that the Commissioner give a written notice of the investigation to the person being investigated as soon as possible after the beginning of the investigation.
-The subsection also provides that the Commissioner may choose not to send such a notice, however, if he is of the opinion that it may compromise or hinder the investigation or any other investigation.
+- Subsection 510(2) of the Act requires, as indicated above, that the Commissioner give a written notice of the investigation to the person being investigated as soon as possible after the beginning of the investigation.
+However, the subsection also provides that the Commissioner may choose not to send such a notice if he is of the opinion that it may compromise or hinder the investigation or any other investigation.
 The requirement to give notice only arises at the beginning of an investigation where it has been assessed that there are reasons to suspect that an offence was committed, and not at the preliminary review stage.

 - If the person or entity who is the subject of the complaint has not been questioned and has not been advised pursuant to subsection 510(2) that they are being investigated, the Commissioner may decide to close the file without contacting them.

 - The indictment (information), records of proceedings and other court documents, as well as the court decisions concerning the charges laid under the Act, are public documents that can be accessed through the appropriate authorities.
-After charges are laid under the Act and the prosecution begins, the Commissioner usually releases, in consultation with the PPSC, information on the charges that have been laid or on developments in a court case.
+After charges are laid under the Act and the prosecution begins, the Commissioner usually releases, in consultation with the PPSC, information on the charges that have been laid and on the outcome of court cases.

-- A sentencing digest and the compliance agreements entered into by the Commissioner are posted on the Commissioner's Web site at www.cef-cce.ca, as well as notices of the undertakings accepted by the Commissioner and notices of violation issued.
+- A sentencing digest and the compliance agreements entered into by the Commissioner are posted on the Commissioner’s Web site at www.cef-cce.ca, as well as notices of the undertakings accepted by the Commissioner and notices of violation issued.

 IX.
 Address and Contact Information for the Commissioner

-- To obtain general information on enforcement of the Act or to file a complaint, please contact the organization supporting the Commissioner directly by telephone, e-mail, online complaint form, fax or mail at:
+- To obtain general information on enforcement of the Act or to file a complaint, please contact the Commissioner and his personnel directly by telephone, e-mail, online complaint form, fax or mail at:

 30 Victoria Street